 What is the national policy on gifted education?
-How does “No Child Left Behind” affect gifted students?
+How does the “Elementary and Secondary Education Act” affect gifted students?

-There is no federal mandate for identifying or serving gifted students and only a fraction of a penny of every federal education dollar funds gifted education.
-No Child Left Behind actually makes it more difficult for gifted students to receive the education they need, as the focus is on meeting minimum standards, rather than allowing those who can, to soar.
-At the state policy level things are just as bleak with many states having no laws mandating gifted education and, of those with mandates, many have no available funding for gifted education.
+At the state policy level, many states have no laws mandating gifted education and, of those with mandates, many have no available funding for gifted education.
 For a current list of state policies and funding, visit the Davidson State Policy Database.

 What happens to gifted students in a traditional, one-size-fits-all learning environment where they are not allowed to soar ahead?

 Many parents report that their children become frustrated, unmotivated and develop behavioral problems when they are not appropriately challenged in school.
 Students, especially girls, will “dumb-down” and hide their intelligence to fit in socially.
 As the National Association for Gifted Children (NAGC) points out, “There is physical and psychological pain in being thwarted, discouraged, and diminished as a person.
 To have ability, to feel power you are never allowed to use, can be traumatic.
 Many researchers consider the gifted the largest group of underachievers in education.”

 Are there cost-effective options to help these students, or will it cost a lot of taxpayer dollars to serve them?